-Experiential education is not only for students that visit the Sierra Outdoor School; it is also for the Naturalist Interns that spend time here.
-This program acts as a training ground for those interested in the field of Outdoor Education or Interpretation.
-Through a combination of hands-on and guided learning experiences, interns will become better educators and naturalists.
-Under the guidance and supervision of our experienced permanent Naturalists and Program Coordinators, Naturalist Interns will learn a variety of classes, activities, and skills.
-Over the ten month internship, interns will teach science and cultural history based classes, facilitate low ropes and team building activities, as well as learn how to belay and facilitate high rope elements and a zip line.
+Experiential education is not only for students who visit the Sierra Outdoor School.
+It is also for the Naturalist Interns who spend time here!
+Sierra Outdoor School is a training ground for those interested in the field of Outdoor Education or Interpretation.
+Naturalist Interns will grow under the guidance of our experienced permanent Naturalists and Program Coordinators, learning a variety of classes, activities, and skills.
+Over the ten-month internship, interns will teach science classes, cultural history lessons, facilitate low ropes and team building activities, as well as learn how to belay and facilitate high rope elements and a zip line.
 Interns receive training in all classes before they teach on their own.

-Additionally, paid training sessions are provided throughout the year in areas including: pedagogy and educational theory, classroom and group management, background in relevant sciences, and local natural and cultural history.
+Additionally, paid training is provided throughout the year in areas including: educational theory, classroom and group management, background in relevant sciences, and local natural and cultural history.
 Sierra Outdoor School also has an impressive Raptor Center.
 Interns will have the opportunity to learn non-releasable raptor management including feeding, handling, and teaching with the birds if this is an area of interest.

 Location: Sierra Outdoor School is located in the Stanislaus National Forest at an elevation of 4100’ in the foothills of the Sierra Nevada Mountains.
 The nearest towns are Sonora, Columbia, and Twain Harte.

-Salary/Benefits: Base monthly stipend of $1,650.
-Private bedroom in shared house, meals (when school is in session), paid training, worker’s compensation, one hundred and fifty dollars towards a conference, a paid day to visit another environmental education program, live and work in the beautiful foothills of the Sierra Nevada mountains with other awesome educators!
+Salary/Benefits: Base monthly stipend of $1880.
+Private bedroom in shared house, meals (when school is in session), paid training, worker’s compensation, $150 towards a conference, a paid day to visit another environmental education program, live and work in the beautiful foothills of the Sierra Nevada mountains with other awesome educators!